I do not meet the GPA/Test Score requirements; can I still apply?

 Will my renewal be in the original amount awarded?

-It may differ from the original award amount.
+It may differ from the original award amount and is based on the availability of the funds.

 I was awarded the scholarship two years ago.
 I didn’t renew last year but now want the award again.
 Do I submit a renewal request or new application?